IrynaOliynyk/IrynaOliynyk-DevOps_online_Lviv_2021-Q3/m2/task2.1/readme.md

 2.4 Configure  different  network  modes  for  VM1,  VM2.
 Check  the  connection between VM1, VM2, Host, Internet for different network modes.
 You can use the pingcommand to do this.
 Make a table of possible connections.

+## 3.Work with CLI through VBoxManage.

+3.1 Run the cmd.exe command line.

+3.2 Examine  the  purpose  and  execute  the  basic  commands  of  VBoxManage list, showvminfo, createvm, startvm, modifyvm, clonevm, snapshot, controlvm[1, ch.8].